Notes on the Geography of The Western United States: The Great Plains

 Paradoxical as it may seem, the Great Plains is the most powerful of all American regions.
 It's not just the oceanic scale: it's also the rough ride the Plains give to residents.
 People get on board--build towns, lay out fields, plan lives.
-Then the Great Plains throw those people with droughts, erosion, and an agricultural technology that needs fewer and fewer people to produce the crops that people here depend on.
+Then the Great Plains hit those people with droughts, erosion, and an agricultural technology that needs less and less labor.
+What then?

-Starting a new season on the High Plains--here north of Tribune, Kansas--the flattest part of the Great Plains.
+Starting a new season north of Tribune.
+This is the flattest part of the Great Plains.

 Tractor at work, dust on the move.